ibxprofiletest/solixir.docs/elixir-ai-platform/privacy-policy.md

 #### 7. Contact Us <a href="#id-7.-contact-us" id="id-7.-contact-us"></a>

-If you have any questions or comments regarding this Privacy Policy, please contact us at: support@elixir-ai.pro
+If you have any questions or comments regarding this Privacy Policy, please contact us at: hello@solixir.io

 [\
 ](https://alchemy-3d.gitbook.io/https-alchemy-ai.pro/3d-alchemy-platform/3d-alchemy-api)